taskcluster/taskcluster-mozilla-terraform/README.md

 ```

 where `<deployment>` is the name of the deployment you want to address (e.g., `taskcluster-staging-net`).
+If you don't have one yet, skip down to "New Deployments", below.

-This will do a fancy dance to set up access to all of the cloud services, and so on.
+This script do a fancy dance to set up access to all of the cloud services, and so on.
 Just follow its instructions.
+This is mostly one-time work for each deployment.
 You will need to extract the appropriate secrets file for the deployment from the team passwordstore repository, and paste that in when directed to do so.

 Most of the credentials (including these secrets) are cached from run to run in a docker volume, limiting the amount of logging-in you will need to do.